-As easy as it is to get caught up in the drama of the Ghost Hunters TV series on Sci-Fi, it's important to remember that the Atlantic Paranormal Society is an investigative organization.
+The Atlantic Paranormal Society (TAPS) is a paranormal investigative organization.
 It's dedicated to learning more about things outside the realm of the typical human experience.

-The Atlantic Paranormal Society (TAPS) traces its beginning back to 1990 and the town of Warwick, Rhode Island.
-Founding member Jason Hawes once had a paranormal experience, one he mostly keeps to himself, that changed his perception of the world around him.
-Filled with a desire to dig deeper into the realm of the unknown, he began meeting with like-minded individuals in a loose-knit coffee klatch that eventually became know as the Rhode Island Paranormal Society (Rips).
+The Atlantic Paranormal Society (TAPS) was founded in 1990 by Jason Hawes of Warwick, Rhode Island.
+Jason had a paranormal experience, one he mostly keeps to himself, that changed his perception of the world around him.
+Filled with a desire to dig deeper into the realm of the unknown, he began meeting with like-minded individuals in a loose-knit coffee klatch.

-Another important future member of TAPS, Grant Wilson, also had an unusual experience that affected him profoundly, leading him to the group just a few years later.
-Together, Jason and Grant would become the guiding force behind a group of paranormal enthusiasts who would seek to investigate reports of paranormal activity and try to either debunk it or capture conclusive evidence of life beyond death.
-Through the years, this quest to understand the unknown led the members of TAPS all across the USA in search of true hauntings and other paranormal activity.
+Grant Wilson also had an unusual experience that affected him profoundly, leading him to the group just a few years later.
+Together, Jason and Grant became the guiding force behind a group of paranormal enthusiasts.
+TAPS seeks to investigate reports of paranormal activity while trying to either explain it or capture conclusive evidence of life beyond death.
+Throughout the years, this quest to understand the unknown led the members of TAPS all across the USA in search of true hauntings and other paranormal activity.

 Although TAPS was primarily formed to study the paranormal, it became the group's mission to help people who felt their home or establishment was haunted by unknown, and sometimes unwanted, spirits.
 The group conducts investigations of the site using a number of electronic devices that can help gauge unusual energy levels and sounds the human ear is unable to capture.